kb-dk/solr-and-snippets/README.md

 | ant add_other_data | Copies data for pmm and holberg |  other_services |
 | ant&nbsp;upload&nbsp;-Dhostport=just.an.example.org:8080 | Installs the text-service backend on http://just.an.example.org:8080.
 Requires password for the user "admin" on that server | |

+The upload function is implemented as a [perl script](#ingest-and-indexing-utilities) executed by ant.
+Requires perl library libwww-perl, available as standard package on all Linux distributions know my me, or from cpan.

 ### Example

 To install a snippet server on a server with hostname and port number just.an.example.org:8080 use the